Aditi-Dhibar/Vending-machine/README.md

 # Vending-machine
-I made this project using verilog code
+I made this project using system verilog code